Inverness North

 Inverness North was a provincial electoral district in Nova Scotia, Canada, that elected one member to the Nova Scotia House of Assembly.
 It was formed in 1981 when the former district of Inverness County was divided into Inverness North and Inverness South.
-It existed until 1993, when the boundaries were reformed to create the current provincial district of Inverness and the former district of Guysborough-Port Hawkesbury.
+It existed until 1993, when the boundaries were reformed to create the current provincial district of Inverness and the former district of Victoria.